Larry Loftis Plunges into Covert Operations

 The War Machine Under a Microscope

-While this book can certainly only be read for its amusement factor, I think most would agree with me such an approach would be a huge waste of potential, especially considering the amount of research the author put into it.
+While Code Name: Lise can certainly only be read for its amusement factor, I think most would agree with me such an approach would be a huge waste of potential, especially considering the amount of research the author put into it.
 These types of biographical works always present curious perspectives on some of the more overlooked aspects of war, at least when it comes to mainstream textbooks.

 Personally-speaking, from the moment Loftis began describing the training Odette received as a potential member of the Special Operations Executive I found myself hooked for some more historical education.
 All the details about the little things they were trained to do, the unlikely scenarios they were meticulously prepared for and the overall function of an organization hidden totally in the shadows were simply astounding to me… and at this point I’m not entirely convinced the author wasn’t there himself.

 Apart from that we also get a solid historical run-down of the clandestine operations she undertook, how the German counter-intelligence division functioned, and of course the now-infamous treatment she received during her interrogations in prison as well as at the Ravensbruck concentration camp.